Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 Observations & Actionable Advice

 Rush Creek's defining market characteristic is not price direction — it's scarcity.
-Across the entire 27.5-month window of Jan 2024 through April 2026, only 10 homes changed hands in this 89-home neighborhood.
+Across the entire 30-month window of Jan 2024 through June 2026, only 11 homes changed hands in this 89-home neighborhood.
 That annualizes to roughly 4 sales per year, or about 5% turnover — which means the average Rush Creek owner has lived here close to 20 years.
-Of those 10 sales, 3 closed off-market (roughly 1 in 3), meaning a material share of Rush Creek inventory never reaches the MLS at all.
-Pricing power has held up throughout: average sale price $2,310,988, average $/SF $755, average DOM 55, sale-to-list 94.57%.
+Of those 11 sales, 4 closed off-market (more than 1 in 3), meaning a material share of Rush Creek inventory never reaches the MLS at all.
+The most recent proof landed this spring: the only Q2 2026 sale in the neighborhood, 15 Oak Shade Lane, closed off-MLS at $2,275,000 with zero days on market — a one-acre lot that traded at $867 per square foot, above the neighborhood's blended average, without a single portal ever showing it.
+Pricing power has held throughout: average sale price $2,307,716, average $/SF $765, sale-to-list 94.57% on MLS sales.
 The range of outcomes was $1.95M to $3.12M depending heavily on updates, lot, and view.
-As of today there are zero active listings, which is not a signal of a cooling or overheated market — it's simply the neighborhood's normal state.
+As of today there is one active listing — 90 Saddle Wood Drive at $2,450,000, carrying 45 days of market time — which is itself informative: even in a zero-competition market, Rush Creek buyers are disciplined about price.

 Sellers: the math here works in your favor, but only if you understand it.
 Turnover is so low that any qualified Rush Creek listing enters a market with effectively no competing inventory and a waiting pool of buyers who have been alert-watching for months or years.
 That's the setup.
-The risk is believing this automatically means "overprice and they'll still come" — the 94.57% sale-to-list ratio says otherwise.
+The risk is believing this automatically means "overprice and they'll still come" — the 94.57% sale-to-list ratio and the 45 days accumulating on the one current listing say otherwise.
 Buyers at this price point are disciplined and willing to wait.
 Priced accurately with strong prep and marketing, Rush Creek homes close near ask and often attract multiple offers.
 Priced 5–10% ahead of the comps, they sit — and a sitting Rush Creek listing is particularly damaging because there are so few data points that any one stale listing warps the next neighbor's comp set for a year.
-Also strongly consider whether an off-market or pre-market launch is right for you; roughly a third of recent neighborhood sales went that route.
+Also strongly consider whether an off-market or pre-market launch is right for you; more than a third of recent neighborhood sales went that route, and the spring's $2,275,000 Oak Shade sale shows the quiet channel producing full-strength results.

 Buyers: you are not competing with other neighborhoods — you are competing with the clock.
-Zero active listings is the normal state here.
-Setting up a standard Zillow or MLS alert is not sufficient strategy in Rush Creek.
+Near-zero inventory is the normal state here.
+Setting up a standard Zillow or MLS alert is not sufficient strategy in Rush Creek: more than 1 in 3 sales — including the only sale last quarter — never appeared on a portal at all.
 You need a local agent who is actively in conversation with owners and other agents in the neighborhood, because a meaningful share of trades happens quietly.
-When a home does list, move decisively — the average DOM of 55 days masks a bimodal reality in which well-priced, turnkey listings trade in the first two weeks while tired or overpriced ones linger.
+When a home does list, move decisively — the average DOM masks a bimodal reality in which well-priced, turnkey listings trade in the first two weeks while tired or overpriced ones linger.
 Have financing fully underwritten and inspections pre-lined-up so you can act on a Wednesday disclosure drop, not the following Monday.

-Google will tell you San Francisco is 35 minutes.
+Commute Nuance: Google will tell you San Francisco is 35 minutes.
 The 'Real World' Rush Creek commute to downtown is closer to 45 minutes off-peak and 60–70 minutes at 8:00 AM, because you start 17 miles further north than most Marin commuters and merge into 101 traffic that's already thick by San Rafael.
-The flip side nobody mentions: you can reach the two prime wine regions — Sonoma Valley, Napa Valley — in under 20-40 minutes without ever crossing the Golden Gate.
-And Pointe Reyes is about 30 minutes.
+The flip side nobody mentions: you can reach the two prime wine regions — Sonoma Valley, Napa Valley — in about 20 to 40 minutes without ever crossing the Golden Gate.
+And Point Reyes is about 30 minutes.

 Why buyers choose Rush Creek